inaimathi/robot-army-for-good/resources/pdb_file_prompt.md

      matching the tool-calling shape shown below (and nothing else):

      $tool_shape

+	 Note that your context window is limited, so you can't _really_ write files of arbitrary sizes.
+If you need to use the `spit` tool to write a large file, call it multiple times with the `"mode"` argument set to `"a"` in order to append.

   2. An intermediate summary of your progress so far for this file, when you want to document what you have done but CONTINUE working after this step.
 In this case your